Reflexology for Orthopedic Conditions

 Who Invented Reflexology?

-I have heard lecturers point to the introduction of reflexology techniques in the early 20th century and later in a New Age movement.
-However, the British Reflexology Association founded in 1985 (link above, right), states that reflexology was first introduced by ancient Chinese and the Egyptians.
+I have heard lecturers point to the introduction of reflexology techniques in the early 20th century and later in a New Age Movement.
+However, the British Reflexology Association (BRA), founded in 1985, states that reflexology was first introduced by ancient Chinese and the Egyptians.

-This is unsurprising and thoroughly believable, since traditional Chinese and Korean medicines and ancient Egyptian medical systems incorporated some small techniques much like homeopathy.
-The BRA goes on to state that what we may call Modern Reflexology began as the work of was of Ms. Eunice Ingham, an American that called it Zone Therapy, but which had actually begun earlier in the Roaring Twenties by her countryman, William Fitzgerald, MD, who is often credited for the whole system.
+BRA also states that what we may call Modern Reflexology began as the work of Ms. Eunice Ingham, an American that called it Zone Therapy, but which had actually begun even earlier in the Roaring Twenties by her countryman, William Fitzgerald, MD, who is often credited for the whole system.
 In the UK, the work was further developed in the 1960s by Ms. Doreen Bayly.
+Thus, many men and women developed reflexology.

-Other personalities in other countries no doubt have added their expertise to refining the system to its best effects.
+Other personalities in other countries no doubt have added their expertise to refining the system.
 In fact, it is also known as Thai Foot Massage.
-It has also been traced to Japan, Africa, and a small number of Native North Ameican Nations.
-Personally, I am thankful to all of the cultures and individuals that developed the system of reflexology, because all of their combined millennial of efforts worked to eliminate my final problem of the obstinate ankle as I described above.
+It has also been traced to Japan, Africa, and a small number of Native North American Nations.

 How Does it Work?

 Reflex areas on the soles of the feet are felt to be connected to other body parts and systems.
-Stimulating those reflex areas with pressure (acupressure) and massage creates a positive results.
-Various charts for the hands and feet, their reflex areas, and what body systems they may affect are available online.
-My experience is that reflexology worked for me in the case of the skeletal and muscular systems.
+Stimulating those reflex areas with pressure (acupressure) and massage creates positive results.
+Various charts for the hands and feet, their reflex areas, and what body systems they may affect are available online and in textbooks for accredited courses.

 Additional Uses of Reflexology